Jan Wouters: Career

-Wouters played for several clubs including PSV, FC Utrecht, Bayern Munich and Ajax.
+Wouters played for several clubs including PSV, Utrecht, Bayern Munich and Ajax.
 He was also a Netherlands international team member (70 caps, four goals) and was hugely influential in 1988 when the Netherlands won the European Football Championship.

 He was a coach of Scottish Premier League club Rangers under Dick Advocaat and then Alex McLeish.
-He left Rangers at the end of the 2005–06 season along with McLeish and Andy Watson.
+He left Rangers at the end of the 2005–06 season, along with McLeish and Andy Watson.

 Wouters is infamous to England supporters after elbowing Paul Gascoigne and fracturing his cheekbone during a World Cup qualifier in 1993 at Wembley Stadium.
 Gascoigne was forced to wear a Phantom of the Opera style facemask to protect his fractured cheekbone until his injury healed.
-The following day, the Daily Mirror newspaper labelled Wouters a "Dutch thug".
+The following day, the Daily Mirror labelled Wouters a "Dutch thug".
 The match was drawn 2–2 and damaged England's hopes of qualifying for the 1994 World Cup finals in the United States, despite England leading the match 2–0.